Wilcolab/Anythink-Market-vbbsw65m/README.md

   This command will build the Docker image for the Node.js server and start the containers defined in the `docker-compose.yml` file.

 - The Node.js server should now be running.
-You can access it at port `8000`.
+You can access it at port `8001`.

+- The Python server (FastAPI) is also available and runs on port `8000`.

 ## API Routes